tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/05_exception_handling.md

         void call() throws E;
     }

 We'll change the old implementation of `transfer` and create lambdas to match the 'shape' of the new functional interface.
-I'll leave off the type for a moment.
+I've left off the type for a moment.

     public void transfer(BankAccount a, BankAccount b, Integer amount) {
         ??? debit = () -> a.debit(amount);
         ??? credit = () -> b.credit(amount);
     }

-Remember from the type inference lecture that Java would be able to see this as a lambda of type `Callable` as it has no parameters and as does `Callable`, it has the same return type (none) and throws an exception of the same type as the interface.
+Remember from the type inference section that Java would be able to see this as a type of `Callable` as it has no parameters as does `Callable`, it has the same return type (none) and throws an exception of the same type as the interface.
 We just need to give the compiler a hint, so we can assign this to an instance of a `Callable`.

     public void transfer(BankAccount a, BankAccount b, Integer amount) {
         Callable<InsufficientFundsException> debit = () -> a.debit(amount);